Coderockr/frontend-test/README.md

 5. When scrolling, the top header should scroll up to the top of the page and then stick to the top.
 6. We pay attention to both CSS and JS bundle sizes.
 Import just what you require and _not the whole package_.
 7. We appreciate _a readable & clean code_.
+8. Please publish your source code into Github with a README.md file detailing the instructions on how to get the application up and running.
-8. Avoid using huge commits hiding your progress.
+9. Avoid using huge commits hiding your progress.
 Feel free to work on a branch and use rebase to adjust your commits before submitting the final version.

 ## Design